danweinstock/instanews/README.md

-How to access JSON objects through a loop rather than writing each object out in a mixture of dot and bracket notation How to use the jQuery clone method to render content onto an HTML framework How to use @font-face to used fonts saved locally to style my site
+How to access JSON objects through a loop rather than writing each object out in a mixture of dot and bracket notation How to use the jQuery clone method to render content onto an HTML framework How to use @font-face to used fonts saved locally to style my site How to include multiple sources within one Gulp task